On the R\'enyi Rate-Distortion-Perception Function and Functional Representations: Rényi Rate-Distortion-Perception Function

 where the infimum is taken over all stochastic (Markov) kernels $P_{Y|X}$.

-\begin{remark} The existence of a minimizing kernel follows from the lower semicontinuity of Sibson's mutual information $I_{\alpha}(X;Y)$ with respect to the weak topology on the space of probability measures~\cite{Csiszar1974Extremum}, together with the compactness of the feasible set under convex constraints.
+\begin{remark} The existence of a minimizing kernel and the and the optimal marginal $Q_{Y_\alpha}$ follows from the lower semicontinuity of Sibson's mutual information $I_{\alpha}(X;Y)$ with respect to the weak topology on the space of probability measures~\cite{Csiszar1974Extremum}, together with the compactness of the feasible set under convex constraints.
 For continuous alphabets with unbounded distortion measures (e.g., MSE), compactness is ensured by the tightness of the feasible measures, which, by Prokhorov’s theorem~\cite{Prokhorov}, follows from the moment bounds induced by the distortion constraint $\mathbb{E}[d(X,Y)] \le D$ when the source $X$ has finite second moment. \end{remark}